jonlpersson/ed-latimore/site/_posts/2022-01-12-gorilla-mind-smooth-review.md

 Typically when manufacturers advertise proprietary blends, they’re trying to hide behind a poor formula or cover up the fact that they’ve copied someone else.
 Either way, a lack of transparency isn’t something I look for in my supplements.

 With that said, whatever they're mixing in Alpha Brain is effective.
-[I've used it and written about it.](/alpha-brain-review/) They're just not transparent about it.&nbsp;
+[I've used it and written about it.](/alpha-brain-review/) They're just not transparent about it.

 ### Vs. Qualia Mind